 What is the AHL's development rule?

 In the AHL, player development is a top priority.
-The American Hockey League and the Professional Hockey Players' Association have the following development rule in place for the 2012-13 season:
+The American Hockey League and the Professional Hockey Players' Association have the following development rule in place:

 How many teams qualify for the Calder Cup Playoffs?

-In 2012-13, the AHL will have 16 teams participating in the postseason.
+16 teams participate in the AHL's postseason.
 Click here for the Calder Cup qualification rules.